Type Ia supernova Hubble diagram with near-infrared and optical observations: SNe Ia as standardizable candles

-To derive the templates the observed LCs were $K$-corrected to rest frame magnitudes, normalized to zero magnitude at $t_{B_\mathrm{max}}$, converted to phases using Eq.~\ref{eq:ph} with $s=s_\mathrm{NIR}$, and stacked together.
+To derive the final templates, the observed LCs were $K$-corrected to rest frame magnitudes, normalized to zero magnitude at $t_{B_\mathrm{max}}$, converted to phases using Eq.~\ref{eq:ph} with $s=s_\mathrm{NIR}$, and stacked together.
 The data for phases before $+10$ days were fitted with smoothing-spline function, manually adjusting the smoothing parameter to achieve a smooth fit that leaves no correlated residuals and again taking care to avoid overfitting.
 A few points that deviated by more than $3\sigma$ were removed from the fits.
 The same was repeated for the later data and the two fits were stitched together.
 Because our NIR $K$-correction are reliable up to phases $\sim+40-50$ days, the data past $+50$ days was not used.
 We noticed that the NIR stretch $s_\mathrm{NIR}$ of SNe with $s_\mathrm{opt}\sim1$ was not 1.
-For this reason we additionally stretched the template time axis so that the SNe with $s_\mathrm{opt}\sim1$ also have on average $s_\mathrm{NIR}\sim1$.
+For this reason the template time axis was additionally stretched so that the SNe with $s_\mathrm{opt}\sim1$ also had on average $s_\mathrm{NIR}\sim1$.

 Armed with the new templates the above steps were repeated to derive our final $J$ and $H$-band LC templates shown in Fig.~\ref{f:templ}.
 The templates were additionally normalized to have zero magnitude at the first NIR LC peak so that the fitted magnitude offsets are the rest-frame NIR peak magnitudes.
 The weighted rms scatter of the points around templates\footnote{weighted by their photometric errors}, $\sigma_\mathrm{w}$, is $\sigma_\mathrm{w}\simeq0.02$ mag and $\sigma_\mathrm{w}\simeq0.03$ mags for $J$ and $H$, respectively.
 The small scatter shows that the templates describe the LCs of the GOLD sample very well.
 Between +10 and +50 days the scatter is considerably larger, $\sim$0.13 mag and 0.09 mag for $J$ and $H$, respectively.